 The entry-level ‘Vista Suite’ is large compared to the ‘suites’ on most cruise lines.

 There are eight different suite categories aboard Silver Wind, although in reality there are seven noticeably different kinds of suite, with the Veranda Suite and Midships Veranda Suite distinguished only by their location aboard ship.
 This is a feature common to all cruise lines, which treat space aboard their ships in much the same way as real estate in a city, the closer a suite is to the public rooms, restaurants or amenities, the more expensive it will be, generally speaking.

 All suites aboard Silver Wind have minibars that are kept stocked up throughout your voyage, at no extra cost.
-One sees Silversea’s attention to little details here – the minibar is not called a minibar by the line, as that’s just a touch too…middle-class…instead, it is a cocktail cabinet, which is just a bit more appropriate for a ship of this calibre.
+One sees Silversea’s attention to little details here – the minibar is not called a minibar by the line, as that’s just a touch too…middle-class?…instead, it is a cocktail cabinet.
 If hitting the ‘cocktail cabinet’ everyday isn’t enough for you, there’s also an entertainment centre with a full complement of satellite channels, as well as a DVD player.

 And this is all before you leave your suite!

 For a 514 foot cruise liner, Silver Wind is literally packed with places to explore.
 There are 19 separate passenger areas, but at the same time, the ship is not crowded and does not feel crammed, despite nearly all public rooms being located aft on deck 4 to 9.